OEUG99/InsecamPy/README.md

 # InsecamPy
-A library for scraping information from http://www.insecam.org/ Written in python 3
+A library for scraping indexed insecure webcamera information written in python 3